Kong/terraform-provider-konnect/docs/data-sources/gateway_control_plane.md

 ### Read-Only

+- `auth_type` (String) The auth type value of the cluster associated with the Runtime Group.
+- `cloud_gateway` (Boolean) Whether this control-plane can be used for cloud-gateways.
+- `cluster_type` (String) The ClusterType value of the cluster associated with the Control Plane.
 - `config` (Attributes) CP configuration object for related access endpoints. (see [below for nested schema](#nestedatt--config))
 - `description` (String) The description of the control plane in Konnect.
 - `id` (String) The control plane ID.